Kidney Stones in Children

 Extracorporeal Shock-Wave Lithotripsy

 This noninvasive, outpatient procedure uses shock waves to break kidney stones into tiny pieces so they can more easily pass out of your child’s body in their urine.
-An instrument is placed on your child’s abdomen or back to send shock waves to the precise location of the stones.
+An instrument is placed on your child’s abdomen or back to direct shock waves to the precise location of the stones.
 Sedation or full anesthesia may be needed because the shock waves cause temporary discomfort.
 Your child will go home the day of the procedure and may feel some discomfort.
 It is normal to see small amounts of blood in their urine in the first days after the procedure.

 Ureteroscopy